 - Opening and end credits; and

 The production of videos can range from two (2) minute advertisements to full-scale Hollywood films.
-Due to the wide number of factors that can be involved, stating a single, blanketing average amount is impractical.
-However, for those that operate small businesses or act as independently contracted editors, getting a general pricing point is far more plausible.
+Due to the vast number of factors involved, stating a single, blanketing average amount is impractical.
+However, getting a general pricing point is far more plausible for those who operate small businesses or act as independently contracted editors.

 What are the Pricing Factors?